-In only two years its amazing to see how many brands are making life easy for vegans, and one company at the forefront of this has always been Gosh.
+In only two years its amazing to see how many brands are starting to make life a little easier for vegans.
+Gosh has been at the forefront of this movement since the very beginning.
 Now, ‘vegan’ is the first suggestion on their dropdown menu of searchable categories.
-How cool is that?! #FoundationDrops was one of the first foundations I purchased as a new, unsure vegan so I’m delighted to see that it’s still free from animal derivatives.
+How cool is that?! #FoundationDrops was one of the first foundations I purchased as a new, unsure vegan so I’m delighted to see that it’s still free from animal products.

 The Gosh #FoundationDrops Formula

 #FoundationDrops is labelled as medium coverage, but I’d say that’s an understatement given how little you need to apply.
-The texture is super lightweight and runny, and feels so thin on your skin it’s almost like wearing nothing.
+The texture is super lightweight – it’s actually really runny, and feels so thin on your skin it’s almost like wearing nothing.

 I wore this foundation almost every day for months (yeah, that’s how long one bottle lasts!) and it never felt claggy or dry.
 Even working 12 hour shifts behind a busy, steamy bar didn’t see it patchy like most foundations go under pressure – instead, it gently faded.
-(I mean, I know it would be better if there were a foundation that just stayed put but I think satan would ice-skate to work first).
+(I mean, I know it would be better if there were a foundation that just stayed put, but I have yet to find one).
 It’s also made without perfumes or parabens making it ideal for sensitive skin, and contains argan oil which is great for staying hydrated and keeping spots at bay!

 I would highly recommend this product to anyone with combination skin; it’s moisturising but not oily, and matte but not drying.
 The perfect combo!
 In addition it has an SPF of 10, which is perfect for every day use here in the UK.
 (Apart from on particularly sunny days.
 Don’t forget your sunscreen, folks.)

-Something that really disappointed me was the lack of colours to choose from.
+However, one thing that really disappointed me was the lack of colours to choose from.
 As far as I can tell this product comes in only five different shades, from a pinky pale to a dark tan.
-I’m lucky enough to have a pale complexion, but this discouraging range isn’t going to stand a chance against newer brands with huge ranges.
+I’m lucky enough to have a pale complexion, but this discouraging range isn’t going to stand a chance against newer brands with a great deal of diversity.
 (I use shade 002 Ivory which has a neutral/yellow base, and I find it counteracts my pink undertones and hyperpigmentation perfectly.)

 The Gosh #FoundationDrops Packaging

 I loved this packaging when I first bought it a couple of years ago.
 I’m not exactly sure what it was; maybe it just looked calm and sophisticated on the shelf next to the gauche pink of a Barry M bottle..!
 My love for what’s inside trumps either way, and it looks sleek alongside the rest of the Gosh Cosmetics range.
 The only complaint I do have is that there’s no way of seeing when it’s about to run out – it takes me by surprise every time!
-It could do with a thin strip of see-through as an indicator.Instead of the usual pump this comes with a glass pipette inside, which was fiddly to begin with but now I actually prefer it.
-I find it gives me more control over how much I use, which is a must with #FoundationDrops because you need so little.
+It could do with a thin strip of see-through as an indicator.Instead of the usual pump this comes with a glass pipette inside.
+I find this gives me more control over how much I use, which is great with #FoundationDrops because you need so little.